aiera123/aiera123/README.md

 - 👋 Hi, I’m Anuradhaa
 - 😄 Pronouns: she/her
 - 📫 How to reach me: aiera2876@gmail.com
-- ❤️ I love fun facts🤪
+- ❤️ I can cook delicious food and still debug code at the same time 😄

 <!---